Tonyeseh/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 If c is undefined, use the character `X`.

 * **7. Occurrences**
-	* [7-occurrences.js](./7-occurrences.js): a function that returns the number of occurrences in a list:
+	* [7-occurrences.js](./7-occurrences.js): a function that returns the number of occurrences of an element in a list

 * **8. Esrever**
 	* [8-esrever.js](./8-esrever.js): a function that returns the reversed version of a list:

 * **9. Log me**
-	* [9-logme.js](./9-logme.js): a function that prints the number of arguments already printed and the new argument value.Output format: `<number arguments already printed>: <current argument value>`
+	* [9-logme.js](./9-logme.js): a function that prints the number of arguments already printed and the new argument value.
+Output format: `<number arguments already printed>: <current argument value>`

 * **10. Number conversion**
-	* [10-converter.js](./10-converter.js): a function that converts a number from base 10 to another base passed as argument:
+	* [10-converter.js](./10-converter.js): a function that converts a number from `base` `10` to another base passed as argument:

 * **11. Factor index**
 	* [100-map.js](./100-map.js): a script that imports an array and computes a new array.